PX4/PX4-user_guide/en/advanced_config/prearm_arm_disarm.md

 - **Pre-armed:** Motors/propellers are locked but actuators for non-dangerous electronics are powered (e.g. ailerons, flaps etc.).
 - **Armed:** Vehicle is fully powered.
 Motors/propellers may be turning (dangerous!)

+> **Note** Ground stations may display *disarmed* for both disarmed and pre-armed states.
+  While not technically correct for pre-armed vehicles, it is "safe".

 A [safety switch](../getting_started/px4_basic_concepts.md#safety_switch) (if available) is used as a precondition for arming the vehicle, and may also be used to enable the pre-armed state.

 When permitted, arming is enabled using an [arming gesture](#arm_disarm_gestures), [arming switch](#arm_disarm_switch) or MAVLink command.